0131 651 6444 step@ed.ac.uk

 Background

-Gypsy/Traveller and Roma pupils have the lowest rates of transition to positive destinations beyond primary school of all minority ethnic groups.Ā While families value education, the majority refuse to engage with secondary schools.
-There is an urgent need for flexible education models that allow young people to learn while also sustaining their culture.
+Gypsy/Traveller and Roma pupils have the lowest rates of transition to positive destinations beyond primary school of all minority ethnic groups.Ā While families value education, the majority do not engage with secondary schools for reasons such as relevance to the culture and concerns about safety due to generations of discrimination.
+We recognise an urgent need for flexible culturally sustaining education models for young people from traditionally nomadic communities.Ā

 Digital learning is known to play a key role in providing inclusive education and social participation.
-Recently STEP undertook researchĀ to understand the infrastructure needed to enable digital learning to provide a viable model for secondary education for Gypsy/Traveller and Roma learners.
+STEP undertook research to understand the digital infrastructure needed to enable a viable model for secondary education for Gypsy/Traveller and Roma learners.
+Our research highlighted a range of issues to address such as digital poverty, a digital skills deficit among learners and parents, and service capacity to deliver effective digital learning

 Ā Ā Ā Ā Ā Programme components

-1. Digital Sacks containing technical kit address the digital poverty gap and improve transitions beyond primary school by increasing young people’s capacity to engage in self-led learning.
-The Sacks are tailored to the specific needs of nomadic young people to mitigate known barriers to education.
+1. Digital Sacks containing technical kit address the digital poverty gap and support equity of access.Ā The Sacks aim to improve transitions using a culturally sustaining model that supports flexible learning and participation in education even when travelling.Ā The Sacks are tailored to the specific needs of nomadic young people to mitigate known barriers to education.

-2. Participating young people are linked with a practitioner who supports culturally sustaining education programmes.
+2. Participating young people are linked with a practitioner who supports and sustains engagement through a culturally sustaining curriculum.

-3. The virtual toolkit provides young people and staff with information to get started with the Digital Sack as well as resources to support digital learning.
+3. The virtual toolkit provides young people and staff with information to get started with the Digital Sack.
+It also provides resources and learning materials that can be accessed ‘anytime, anyplace’.

 4. Digital Essentials sessions offer practitioners opportunities to improve knowledge and skills to support digital learning.
 Visit the events page for more details. Ā Ā Ā Ā Ā Ā Ā Ā Ā